 WHAT ABOUT THE COSTS?

-As the saying goes, "There is no free lunch."
 Effective control and management of the laws against illegal immigration require adequate resources.
-But, the costs will be more than offset by savings to states, counties, communities, and school districts across the nation.
+But those costs will be more than offset by savings to states, counties, communities, and school districts across the nation.